 Bunyan Court is a terrace block which runs east to west on the north podium of the estate.
 It forms the middle of a ‘U’ with Bryer Court and John Trundle Court, which are north to south terrace blocks.
 Bunyan Court and John Trundle Court are connected, but Bryer Court stands slightly apart on its own.
 This group of buildings enclose Beech Gardens.

-Flats face north (and overlook the YMCA) and/or south (and overlook Beech Garden between John Trundle Court, Bunyan Court and Bryer Court ).
+Flats face north (and overlook Blake Tower) and/or south (and overlook Beech Gardens).

-Flats are accessed off a central corridor running from one end of the block to the other, with stairs and lifts at either end and in the middle.
-In some other blocks, the central corridor is on every floor.
-As a result, flats can only be quite shallow (from the corridor to the front or from the corridor to the back of the block).
-But in Bunyan Court (as in Ben Jonson House), the problem was solved by not having a corridor on every floor.
+Flats are accessed off a central corridor running from one end of the block to the other, with stairs and lifts at the Bryer Court end.
+In Bunyan Court (as in Ben Jonson House), there is not a corridor on every floor.
 Instead, there is an entrance corridor for each level of flats – on the second, third and fifth floors – which does have a central corridor, and another floor above or below it which has no corridor.
 This allows the building to be populated with two-storey maisonettes with internal stairs up or down to the non-corridored floor, where they can then take up the whole depth of the floor from front to back.

 At 03 level of the staircase and lift there is a slightly awkward entrance into the car park, halfway up a ramp.

 I am not aware of any stores.